phbelov/Transitions/README.md

 ## Don't Forget!
 To use the TransitionManager class properly you need to set the tansitioning delegates of the source and the destination view controllers.
 See the example ViewController.swift file included in the project for that.
 ## Note
+It's supposed that both view controllers in the storyboard are of the same class.
 You can't use the TransitionManager class with custom segues created in storyboard.
 However, you can use it when you initialize a destination view controller by using command:
     let secondViewController = storyboard!.instantiateViewControllerWithIdentifier("SecondViewController") as!
 UIViewController
 And then calling: